Princeton-LSI-ResearchComputing/tracebase/DataRepo/example_data/README.md

 ### Other data

-Other data in this directory is yet to be organized.
+Other data in this directory, not yet to organized in "study form.

+* `compounds.tsv` - A list of compounds used in the example datasets